Visit us on Facebook

 Introduction:

-Newport News is located just west of the city of Hampton Roads on the James River.
-Newport News is not only a bustling center of boating activity in the region, but also has rich maritime roots (the U.S.S.
+Newport News, located just west of the city of Hampton Roads on the James River, is not only a bustling center of boating activity in the region, but also has rich maritime roots (the U.S.S.
 Merrimac sailed here) and is home of the company that builds the biggest warships on Earth - United States Navy aircraft carriers.
-There are a few marine facilities here, but most of the Newport News waterfront is dedicated to commercial shipping and shipbuilding.
+There are several marine facilities here, but most of the Newport News waterfront is dedicated to commercial shipping and shipbuilding.

 History: